 In this guide, I’ll cover all aspects of this elusive species of coffee, from origins, flavor, and characteristics.

 Let’s dive in!

-What is Liberica (Barako) Coffee?
+What Is Liberica Coffee?

 Liberica coffee is a somewhat rare and unique coffee variety grown in limited quantities worldwide.